gokulkrishnar16/password-generator/README.md

-Password Generator
+# 🔐 Password Generator

-A secure and customizable password generator featuring:
+Welcome to your secure and customizable password generator!
+Effortlessly create strong passwords tailored to your needs.

+## Features ✨

-Adjustable password length (8 to 20 characters)
+- Adjustable password length: 8 to 20 characters

-Selectable character types: lowercase, uppercase, numbers, and symbols
+- Selectable character sets: lowercase, uppercase, numbers & symbols

-Password strength meter with color indicators
+- Real-time strength meter with clear color indicators

-Password history stored and viewable with master password protection
+- Password history saved securely & viewable with a master password

-Theme switcher: dark (Radeon/Telegram style) and light themes
+- Sleek theme switcher: Radeon/Telegram dark mode and elegant light mode

-Adjustable text size for better accessibility
+- Adjustable text size for comfortable viewing

-Built with HTML, CSS (Poppins font), and JavaScript
+- Built with modern **HTML5**, **CSS3** (using the Poppins font), and **JavaScript ES6**

-Features
-Generates strong random passwords based on user settings

-Enforces at least one character from each selected type for stronger passwords

-Visual strength meter evaluates password complexity

-Password history securely stored in localStorage and requires a master password to view

-Clean and modern UI with responsive design for usability

-Easy theme and font size selection

-Usage
+## How to Use 🚀

-Select your preferred theme and text size
+1. Pick your preferred **theme** and **text size**

-Choose password length from dropdown (8 to 20 characters)
+2. Choose a **password length** from 8 to 20 characters

-Select character types to include in the password

-Click "Generate Password"
+3. Select the desired **character types** (lowercase, uppercase, numbers, symbols)
+4. Click **Generate Password**

-View generated password in the text box
+5. View your **generated password** in the box below

-(Optional) Set and use a master password to save and view password history
+6. *(Optional)* Set up a **master password** to save & securely view password history

-Setup Master Password
+## Master Password Setup 🔐

-On first use, set a master password to protect your saved password history
+- On first use, you're prompted to create a master password to keep your password history safe.

-Enter master password to reveal history
+- Use this master password anytime to access your saved password history.

-Technologies
-HTML5

-CSS3 with google font Poppins
+## Technology Stack 💻

+- HTML5 and CSS3 (with Google Font: Poppins)
-JavaScript ES6 with Web Crypto API for SHA-256 hashing
+- JavaScript ES6 leveraging Web Crypto API for secure SHA-256 hashing

-LocalStorage for persistent password history and master password hash
+- localStorage for encrypted password history and master password hash persistence

+---

+*This project was created with the help of AI.*